Paulownia crest: History

-Before the chrysanthemum crest was used extensively, the paulownia crest originally was the private symbol of the Japanese Imperial Family, from as early as the sixteenth century.
+Before the chrysanthemum crest was used extensively, the 5-7 paulownia originally was the private symbol of the Japanese Imperial Family, from as early as the sixteenth century.
 The Toyotomi clan, led by Toyotomi Hideyoshi, later adopted the paulownia for use as the crest of his clan.
 After the Meiji Restoration, the crest was eventually adopted as the symbol of the Japanese government.

-It is now mainly used by the Japanese government, as a contrast to the chrysanthemum crest which represents the emperor as the symbol of the sovereignty of the State, and members of the Imperial Family.
+As a result, it is now mainly used by the Japanese government, as a contrast to the chrysanthemum crest which represents the emperor as the symbol of the sovereignty of the State, and members of the Imperial Family.